aaemnnosttv/silk-docs/post-models.md

 Silk post models implement an _Active Record_ pattern in that one instance maps to one row in the `wp_posts` table.

-## Strict Typing
+## Strict Post Typing

 Unlike the `WP_Post`, a post model can only represent a post of the same type that it models.
 If you have a `Product` model which is for the `product` post type, you can rest assured that if you're working with a `Product` instance, that it can only be for an existing or new post of that type.

 ## The Modeled Type

-A post model can resolve it's post type in a number of ways:
+A post model can resolve its post type in a number of ways:

 - Explicitly defining it with a class constant
 - Using the `ClassNameAsPostType` Trait